gonzalomarcote/take-home-assessment/README.md

 And create some Grafana alerts for discrepances and to check if there is a lot of difference.

 #### 2.b.
 Notify when resources are idle or underutilized
-As I mentioned above if memory and cpu used is far bellow the requested one that we have specified in the deployment resources we can create some alerts in grafana for example for:
+As I mentioned above if memory and cpu used is far below the requested one that we have specified in the deployment resources we can create some alerts in grafana for example for:
 * CPU usage < 10% of requested CPU for 24 hours
 * Memory usage < 10% of requested memory for 24 hours